japila-books/spark-sql-internals/docs/spark-sql-kafka.md

 val kafka = spark.read.format("org.apache.spark.sql.kafka010.KafkaSourceProvider").load
 ----

-These one-liners create a <<spark-sql-DataFrame.adoc#, DataFrame>> that represents the distributed process of loading data from one or many Kafka topics (with additional properties).
+These one-liners create a <<spark-sql-DataFrame.md#, DataFrame>> that represents the distributed process of loading data from one or many Kafka topics (with additional properties).

 === [[writing]] Writing Data to Kafka Topics